Tinram/Daily-Backups/README.md

 1. `./daily_backup.sh`
 2. `./daily_backup.sh 2018-03-01`

-1 -- Prompts for the startdate: enter date in the format YYYY-MM-DD, else hit ENTER for just today's files.
+1 -- Prompts for the startdate: enter date in the format YYYY-MM-DD, or hit ENTER for just today's files.

 2 -- Startdate is the first switch parameter.